nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Enrichment.md

 #### Configuration Parameters

 * `nuxeo.hyland.cic.auth.baseUrl`: The authentication endpoint.
 The plugin adds the "/connect/token" final path.
 So your URL is something like `https://auth.etc.etc.hyland.com/idp` (This is the same parameter as for Knowledge Enrichment)
+* For Knowledge Enrichment:
   * `nuxeo.hyland.cic.contextEnrichment.baseUrl`: The enrichment base URL (endpoints, like `"/content/process"` will be added to this URL).
-* `nuxeo.hyland.cic.dataCuration.baseUrl`: The Data Curation base URL
+  * `nuxeo.hyland.cic.enrichment.auth.grantType`: The grant type (default `"client_credentials"` in default configuration)
+  * `nuxeo.hyland.cic.enrichment.auth.scope`: Tge scope when authenticating.
+  * This value changes, sometime abruptly, so check CIC announcment and check this first when your calls start to fail with authentication error.
+  * As default value may often change we don't put it in README, see latest defailt value at `service-enrichment-contrib.xml`
   * `nuxeo.hyland.cic.enrichment.clientId`: Your enrichment clientId
   * `nuxeo.hyland.cic.enrichment.clientSecret`: Your enrichment client secret
+* For Data Curation:
+  * `nuxeo.hyland.cic.dataCuration.baseUrl`: The Data Curation base URL
+  * `nuxeo.hyland.cic.dataCuration.auth.grantType`: The grant type (default `"client_credentials"` in default configuration)
+  * `nuxeo.hyland.cic.dataCuration.auth.scope`: Tge scope when authenticating.
+  * This value changes, sometime abruptly, so check CIC announcment and check this first when your calls start to fail with authentication error.
+  * As default value may often change we don't put it in README, see latest defailt value at `service-dataCuration-contrib.xml`
   * `nuxeo.hyland.cic.datacuration.clientId`: Your data curation clientId
   * `nuxeo.hyland.cic.datacuration.clientSecret`: Your data curation client secret

 Other parameters are used to tune the behavior (independant to the service configuration):
 * As of now, getting the results is asynchronous and we need to poll and check if they are ready.
 The following parameters are used in a loop, where if the service does not return a "success" HTTP Code, the thread sleeps a certain time then tries again, until a certain number of tries: